WATCH: 'Hoagie Hero' saves choking customer

 Lizzy Sengle, Buccielli’s coworker, said Buccielli deserves all the praise she’s getting.

-“It happened so quick, you don’t even realize it,” Sengle told WPIX.
+“It happened so quick, you don’t even realize it,” Sengle said.
 “Then you watch back and, you’re like, it’s the split second between life and death.”

-The customer thanked Buccielli for saving her life, but declined to be interviewed.
-But Buccielli told WPIX she’s just happy the incident had a happy ending.
+The customer thanked Buccielli for saving her life, but she declined to be interviewed.
+But Buccielli said she is just happy the incident had a happy ending.

 “I don’t do it to be a hero, just to help people,” Buccielli said.
 “It’s the most important thing.”

-Buccielli’s employers at PrimoHoagies, meanwhile, thought her good deed deserved a reward, telling WPIX they were giving her $1,000.
+Buccielli’s employers at PrimoHoagies, meanwhile, thought her good deed deserved a reward.
+They are giving her $1,000.